Jacob-yen/DL-Coverage-Study/README.md

 ├── run_rq3.sh # commands to run rq3 with one diversity unit
 └── run_rq4.sh # commands to run rq3 with saturated diversity
 ```
 **Note:** `rq3` refers to the experiments with one diversity unit in `research question3` and `rq4` refers to experiments with saturated diversity in `research question3`

+📢 If your goal is to obtain coverage information for DNN models using this artifact, without the need to reproduce our experiments, you can directly run the `coverage/get_coverage.py`.
+> python -u coverage/get_coverage.py

 ### Running